Demonstrating Kondo behavior by temperature-dependent scanning tunneling spectroscopy

 To conclude, we have performed accurate STS measurements of a pure spin-1/2 Kondo system, and developed tools for an efficient and accurate data analysis that properly take into account extrinsic broadening of $\didv$ spectra in STS.
 A key element of the methodology is an analytic expression for the Fermi-Dirac broadened Kondo lineshape in terms of the Hurwitz $\zeta$-function.
-Fitting the spectra with this Hurwitz-Fano lineshape yields the intrinsic width of the Kondo peak which fits very well with the recently derived expression (\ref{eq:kondowidth}) for the Kondo width as a function of temperature, proving the validity of the theory~\cite{Jacob:2023}.
-The procedure developed here~\cite{GitHub} allows to unequivocally prove Kondo behavior of a system probed by STS, in contrast to the established methodology of fitting the empirical expression $\Gamma_\emp(T)$ to linewidths extracted from Frota fits to STS data.
-Perhaps even more importantly, our methodology allows to obtain the intrinsic Kondo width at $T=0$ and corresponding Kondo temperature $\TK$ from a \emph{single} spectrum at finite temperature.
+Fitting the spectra with this Hurwitz-Fano lineshape yields the intrinsic width of the Kondo peak which fits very well with the recently derived expression (\ref{eq:kondowidth}) for the Kondo width as a function of temperature, proving the validity of the theory~\cite{Jacob:PRB:2023}.
+The procedure developed here allows to unequivocally prove Kondo behavior of a system probed by STS~\cite{GitHub}.
+In contrast the established methodology of fitting the empirical expression $\Gamma_\emp(T)$ to linewidths extracted from Frota fits to STS data may give a false impression of Kondo behavior.
+Finally, our methodology also allows to obtain the intrinsic Kondo width at $T=0$ and corresponding Kondo temperature $\TK$ from a \emph{single} spectrum at finite temperature.

 E.T. and M.A. contributed equally to this work.